 In the realm of elections in India, the Election Commission of India is the supreme authority.
 The commission is charged with conducting free and fair elections, safeguarding the electoral process, and ensuring that votes are accurately counted.
 From voter registration to vote counting, the commission regulates the election process to guarantee that elections are conducted in a fair, transparent, and accountable way.
 The commission is also in charge of drafting and implementing India's electoral rules.

 The Election Commission of India is trying to bring about development in the election scenario to help in making the procedure even easier and better.
 Firstly, the body introduced the Electronic Voting Machine in the year 2004 during the Lok Sabha Elections.
 This initiative has decreased manual labor to a significant extent.

 The system further introduced the system of ‘voter ID’ in the year 1993.
 This also helped the electoral process in many ways.
 Firstly, the Voter ID made the distinction quite clear of people who are eligible to vote and those who cannot.

-Another important fact, the Election Commission of India gave the people to avail themselves the option of NOTA in 2014.
+Another important fact, the Election Commission of India gave the people the option of NOTA in 2014.
 The abbreviated form of NOTA is ‘None of the Above.
-NOTA helps the individuals to cast their vote in a worthful manner and not giving it to someone out of mere obligation.
+NOTA helps the individuals to cast their vote in a worthwhile manner and not giving it to someone out of mere obligation.
 Moreover, this also represents the condition of the political parties in India.